-• Criminal exploitation of young and vulnerable people is a common feature in the facilitation of county lines drugs supply, whether for the storage or supply of drugs, the movement of cash, or to secure the use of dwellings held by vulnerable people in the rural marketplace this is commonly referred to as cuckooing.

-- All staff have been trained and recognise the need to be vigilant for the signs and aware of risk factors which may increase the likelihood of involvement in serious violence, exploitation, and gang activity including but not limited to: - Being male however girls who are exploited can be very different to that of boys, indicators may not be the same, but professionals need to be aware that girls are just as much at risk as boys. - Children who associate with other young people involved in exploitation - Children who go missing for periods of time or regularly come home late - Change in friendships/relationships with others/groups - Having been frequently absent or permanently excluded from school - having experienced child maltreatment - Unexplained gifts/new possessions these can indicate children have been approached by/involved with individuals associated with criminal networks/gangs. - Signs of self-harm/significant change in wellbeing - having been involved in offending, such as theft or robbery
+- Criminal exploitation of young and vulnerable people is a common feature in the facilitation of county lines drugs supply, whether for the storage or supply of drugs, the movement of cash, or to secure the use of dwellings held by vulnerable people in the rural marketplace this is commonly referred to as cuckooing. - All staff have been trained and recognise the need to be vigilant for the signs and aware of risk factors which may increase the likelihood of involvement in serious violence, exploitation, and gang activity including but not limited to: - Being male however professionals need to be aware that girls are also likely to be exploited. indicators for girls who are exploited can be very different to those for boys. - Children who associate with other young people involved in exploitation. - Children who go missing for periods of time or regularly come home late. - Change in friendships/relationships with others/groups. - Having been frequently absent or permanently excluded from school. - Having experienced child maltreatment. - Unexplained gifts/new possessions these can indicate children have been approached by/involved with individuals associated with criminal networks/gangs. - Signs of self-harm/significant change in wellbeing - Involvement in offending, such as theft or robbery